microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 ## Introduction @unplugged

-💬 Multiple @boardname@s can communicate with one another! 💬
+💬 Multiple @boardname@s can communicate with one another 💬
 <br/>
 <br/>
 One of the new @boardname@ features is a capacitive touch sensor (a bit like your phone!).
 This sensor is the logo button on your @boardname@.